hankchiutw/hankchiutw.github.io/README.md

 I use it for prototyping because it's a zero-configuration bundler.

 #### Testing
-Simple unit testing experiences.
-Not a follower of TDD.
+Write testing, but not a strict follower of TDD.

 ##### Enzyme and Jest
 ##### mocha